 - Bedrock and surficial geology maps (Lower Hudson Sheets) produced by the New York Geological Survey (Fisher et al. 1970, Cadwell et al. 1989).
 Along with topography, surficial and bedrock geology strongly influence the development of particular soil properties and aspects of groundwater and surface water chemistry, and thus have important implications for the biological communities that become established at any site. - Soil Survey of Dutchess County, New York (Faber 2002).
-Specific attributes of soils, such as depth, drainage, texture, and pH, convey a great deal about the types of habitats that are likely to occur in an area.
+Specific attributes of soils, such as depth, drainage, texture, and pH, convey a great deal of information about the types of habitats that are likely to occur in an area.
 Shallow soils, for example, may indicate the location of crest, ledge, and talus habitats.
 Poorly and very poorly drained soils usually indicate the location of wetland habitats such as swamps, marshes, and wet meadows.
 The location of alkaline soils can be used to predict the occurrence of fens and calcareous wet meadows. - GIS data.
 A Geographic Information System enables us to overlay multiple data layers on a computer screen, greatly enhancing the efficiency and accuracy with which we can predict the diverse habitats that are closely linked to local topography, geology, hydrology, and soil conditions.
 GIS also enables us to create detailed, spatially accurate maps.
-We obtained most of our GIS data layers from the Dutchess County Environmental Management Council (EMC), including roads, soils, bedrock geology, surficial geology, and wetlands.
+We obtained several of our GIS data layers from the New York State GIS Clearinghouse, including municipal boundaries, roads, and hydrological features.
+The Dutchess County Environmental Management Council (EMC) provided us with bedrock geology, surficial geology, and state-regulated wetlands data.
 National Wetlands Inventory data prepared by the U.S. Fish and Wildlife Service was obtained from their website.
+We obtained soils data from the Natural Resources Conservation Service (NRCS) website.
 We also obtained 10 ft (3 m) contour data from the Dutchess Land Conservancy, and tax parcel data from the Dutchess County Office of Real Property Tax.